skounouho/UQ-ROM/README.md

 The `rob` fix generates a reduced order basis using the POD method.
 The code assembles an array of snapshots during the run, computes the reduced-order basis and writes the results to a user-designated file.
 The output file format is space-delimited, with the singular values listed in decreasing order at the bottom of the file.

-This command can be used with the LAMMPS [rerun](https://docs.lammps.org/rerun.html) command, as long as the timestep is set to a multiple of the timesteps in the dump files. **To decrease the memory usage during the initial run of the full-simulation, generating the reduced-order basis from a rerun is recommended.**
+This command can be used with the LAMMPS [rerun](https://docs.lammps.org/rerun.html) command, as long as the timestep is set to a multiple of the timesteps in the dump files. **To decrease the memory usage during the initial run of the full-simulation, generating the reduced-order basis from a rerun is recommended.** Generating from a rerun also allows the user to create an basis for a simulation run on multiple processors.